chengmiao/gdb/README.md

 more sql syntax need to be implemented.
 It's complicate to work on the sql grammar, if you can help, help me finished.

-the prototype of the api is borrowed from php library laravel.
+the prototype of the api is borrowed from  Eloquent ORM in  php library laravel.